zachleat/performance-leaderboard/README.md

 ## Features

 * Median Run Selection: `performance-leaderboard` will run Lighthouse on the same site multiple times and select the Median run.
 It factors in First Contentful Paint, Largest Contentful Paint, and Time to Interactive when [selecting the median run](https://github.com/zachleat/performance-leaderboard/blob/master/lib/lh-median-run.js#L55).
-* Carbon Footprint: by default carbon auditing is disabled but can be enabled in the options by setting `{ carbonAudit: true }`.
-The results then will be available as a `carbon` object, check the sample output below.
-Testing provided by [Website Carbon Calculator](https://www.websitecarbon.com/).

 ## Usage